 Not only does time dissolve infatuations that go nowhere, it also dissolves relationships once they are established.
-After a few good years (usually between two and seven), the stuff of life, the brokenness of people, the dissatisfaction people feel with what their mate was supposed to be, and the inability of couples to live harmoniously becomes painful enough that many couples break up at this point.
+After a few good years, the stuff of life, the brokenness of people, the dissatisfaction people feel with what their mate was supposed to be, and the inability of couples to live harmoniously becomes painful enough that many couples break up at this point.
 Alternatively, they may stay together but live out the rest of their relationship in secret despair or outright rage.
 If all of this sounds rather depressing then we are ready to understand what makes love really work.
 Is there an alternative to abandoning relationships, secret despair, and the stress of conflict?
-Yes, indeed, there is but it has little to do with falling in love and much to do with the development of true love.
+Yes, indeed, there is, but it has little to do with falling in love and much to do with the development of true love.

 Truly loving people are uncommon.
 They are as uncommon as awake people.
 Our success in learning about love will directly correlate to our level of happiness.
 It is certainly worth persevering with the learning process which involves a great deal of honesty, introspection, and forgiveness.
 Even if we are the only one in the relationship on that path, it doesn’t matter.
 We will still be blessed with our own happiness and isn’t that the bottom line of what we all want?
 Our first responsibility is to create a happy life for ourselves.
 If the other person in the relationship learns to also value love, honesty, and forgiveness then the relationship will transform, usually slowly, into a strong connection which is good for the couple and others alike.